isgo-golgo13/crossplane-argocd-gcp-drone-attack-services/README.md

 ```

-If `ESO`, `Cert-Manager` and `ArgoCD` already already installed on the target Kubernetes Control-Plane Cluster, the `crossplane-gcp-crossplane-provider` Helm Chart provides conditional checks to install only the required.
+If `ESO`, `Cert-Manager` and `ArgoCD` already installed on the target Kubernetes Control-Plane Cluster, the `crossplane-gcp-crossplane-provider` Helm Chart provides conditional checks to install only the required.

 ```shell
 helm upgrade --install crossplane-gcp-control-plane ./crossplane-gcp-control-plane \